huypq1709/demo_crypto_web/README.md

 # Demo Crypto Web Project
 This is a demo website using React to build Front-end.

-Using API to update data real time, crawl news about cryto.
+Using API to update data real time and news about cryto.

 How to run:
 1. Clone repo from github